-From Saturday 1 to Monday 31 October, churches across the diocese are marking Black History Month with events, services, exhibitions and more.
+In 2023, churches across the diocese will be celebrating Black History Month from Sunday 1 October to Tuesday 31 October with events, services, exhibitions and more.

 Resolved to Serve

 A Diocese of Oxford-commissioned portrait and video exhibition celebrating black culture and its influence in the Church today.
 Featuring black African and Caribbean clergy in the Diocese of Oxford telling their inspiring stories of faith and resilience.
 Resolved to Solve will be exhibited at University Church, Oxford, throughout Black History Month and through to 15 December.
 Visit the exhibition or watch the interviews now on YouTube.

 who sent Jesus Christ to deliver us from all manner of injustices and inequalities,

 create in us new hearts and enlarged visions,